daniel86/regen/README.md

 Contact
 =========================
-If you find any bugs please report them to the [github tracker](https://github.com/daniel86/regen/issues).
+If you find any bugs or if you have any feature requests please report them to the [github tracker](https://github.com/daniel86/regen/issues).

 You also can contact me directly via mail or Jabber if you like (address: daniel(at)orgizm.net).